Geometric functionals of fractal percolation: Introduction

 Figure~\ref{fig:V0}\,(left) shows $\osV_0(F(p))$ as a function of the survival probability $p$ for different $M$ (black curves).
 The dotted vertical line indicates the threshold below which $F$ is almost surely empty.
 The coloured curves depict the analytic expressions for finite approximations of the limit $\osV_0(F(p))$ by the rescaled functionals $p\mapsto r^{nD(p)} \E V_0(F_{n}(p))$ for different $n$ (obtained in the proof of Theorem~\ref{thm:Vk-limit-dim2}).
 Already for $n=12$ the curves are almost indistinguishable from $n=\infty$, indicating a fast convergence, which is rigorously confirmed below, see Remark~\ref{rem:speed}.
 The formulae for finite approximations are compared to simulations, see Remark~\ref{rem:simu}.
 The marks depict the arithmetic mean over 2500 to 75000 samples (depending on $n$).
 The error bars depict the standard error of the mean.
 The simulation results are in excellent agreement with the analytic curves.

-The functionals $\osV_k(F)$ which are based on the approximation of $F$ by the sequence $F_n$, provide a natural and intuitive first approach to quantify the geometry of fractal percolation $F$.
+The functionals $\osV_k(F)${,} which are based on the approximation of $F$ by the sequence $F_n$, provide a natural and intuitive first approach to quantify the geometry of fractal percolation $F$.
 One should however keep in mind that these limits most likely also depend on the approximation sequence.
 There are other natural sequences of sets which approximate $F$ well and which may even be better suited to capture certain aspects of the geometry of $F$.
 In particular, the parallel sets $F_{\oplus\eps}$, $\eps>0$ of $F$ are considered a good means of approximation, preserving many properties, and have been studied extensively also for (deterministic and random) self-similar sets, cf.\ e.g.\ \cite{W08,WZ13,Zaehle11}.
-Although the existence of the resulting limits (known as \emph{fractal curvatures}) has been established for random self-similar sets in \cite{Zaehle11}, parallel set approximation seems technically too difficult in order to derive explicit expressions for these limits even for the simplest examples.
+Although the existence of the resulting limits (known as \emph{fractal curvatures}) has been established for random self-similar sets in \cite{Zaehle11}, parallel set approximation seems technically too difficult in order to derive explicit expressions for these limits even for the simplest examples. {We point out that the limit functionals $\osV_k(F)$ studied here are --- just like their relatives, the fractal curvatures -- closer in spirit to Minkowski content and dimension than to the Hausdorff dimension.
+They depend on (and are thus in principle capable of describing) how the studied set is embedded in the ambient space.}

 Note that in the current approach using the sets $F_n$ we consider closed cubes, meaning that two surviving subcubes in any finite approximation $F_n$ are connected even if they touch each other at a single corner.
 In the limit set $F$ such connections cannot survive (because it would require an infinite number of consecutive successes in a Bernoulli experiment with success probability $p$: the survival at each level $n$ of the two level-$n$ squares touching the corner).
 Therefore, it might be advisable to seek for an approximation which avoids diagonal connections from the beginning.
 Such an approximation is provided by the closed complements of the $F_n$.
 By connecting the subcubes in the complement, such non-surviving connections get disconnected already in the finite approximations $F_n$.
 More precisely, we study in Section ~\ref{sec:5} expectations $\E V_k(C_n)$, where $C_n:=\overline{[0,1]^d\setminus F_n}$ are the closed complements of the $F_n$ in the unit cube, and the limits